Gantry 5

 Taxpayers filed almost 4.3 million returns with adjusted gross income of $200,000 or more for 2010.
 These high-income returns represent about 3.0 percent of all returns filed for the tax year.

 The Statistics of Income (SOI) Division produces the SOI Bulletin on a quarterly basis.
-Articles included in the publication provide the most recent data available from various tax and information returns filed by
+Articles included in the publication provide the most recent data available from various tax and information returns filed by U.S. taxpayers.
+This issue of the SOI Bulletin also includes articles on the following topics:

 $1· Sales of capital assets.
 For tax years 2007 - 2009, data from individual